The Powers HOME Approach to Online Music Education

 We encourage you to jump in and give the HOME approach a try!
 We’re excited to learn and grow alongside you.

-If you or a family member is interested in enrolling in a HOME private lesson or group class, feel free to jump right to the class page you’re interested in above for all details, tuition, and registration, or fill out our inquiry form below to connect with a Powers staff member:
+If you or a family member is interested in enrolling in a HOME private lesson, feel free to jump right to the class page you’re interested in above for all details, tuition, and registration, or fill out our inquiry form below to connect with a Powers staff member: